dlfelps/dlfelps.github.io/_posts/2022-11-01-inclusive.md

  - no mutable variables
  - lots of functions

 Classes and `for` loops are easy enough to spot, but what about mutable variables?
-In order to facilitate this distinction, we add the following critieria:
+In order to facilitate this distinction, we add the following criteria:

 > C1. mutable variables must be designated as such